-- Department II prefers that motions in limine be submitted as independently-noticed motions rather than omnibus motions.
+- Department II requires that motions in limine be submitted as independently-noticed motions rather than omnibus motions.

 - Parties have a responsibility to resolve undisputed motions in limine prior to hearing pursuant to EDCR 2.47.
 The Court will not hear on its oral calendar undisputed motions in limine that ought to have been resolved via EDCR 2.47 conference or stipulation.

-- If counsel are pro bono, they are to check in with the courtroom clerk in the morning prior to calendar and their case will be called in the first group first.
+- If counsel are pro bono, they are to check in with the courtroom clerk in the morning prior to calendar and their case will be called in the first group.

 - Order Shortening Time – A Request for an Order Shortening Time (“OST”) must be hand delivered to the department drop box.
 Advance notice to the JEA or law clerk is welcome.
 Any and all requests for OSTs must have a courtesy copy of the Motion/Application attached.
 Requests for OST must contain proposed dates and a detailed explanation for the request.
 Please be sure to identify a contact person to be called for pickup.